Harshvardhan152002/VitalCare/README.md

-# Multiple Disease Prediction System
+# Vital Care (Multiple Disease Prediction System)

-Welcome to the Multiple Disease Prediction System  !
+Welcome to the Vital Care (Multiple Disease Prediction System)  !
 This web application allows users to predict the likelihood of three major health conditions: Diabetes, Heart Disease, and Parkinson's Disease using machine learning models.

 ## Features